-A SPOT or other Messaging and Tracking device using satellite communications capable of sending a manual "OK" signal and set to a ping rate of no less than every 30 minutes is being phased in as of 2023
+A SPOT or other Messaging and Tracking device using satellite communications capable of sending a manual "OK" signal and set to a ping rate of no less than every 30 minutes is mandatory as of 2024.
+It must be turned on and transmitting for the entirety of the event.